RitaAndAurora/kijimi-babu-frik/MANUAL.md

 ### 1.1 Compatibility notes

- * Babu Frik requires Kijimi Firmware 1.3.5.
-You can [download KIJIMI firmware 1.3.5 update pack here](https://github.com/RitaAndAurora/kijimi-babu-frik/releases/download/1.0/Kijimi.Update.Pack.1.3.5.zip).
+ * Latest version of Babu Frik requires Kijimi Firmware 1.3.6.
+You can download the right version of KIJIMI firmware from the Babu Frik download page.
  * Babu Frik should be compatibale with all major DAWs supporting either Audio Units (**AU**) or **VST3** plugins.
  * Note that Babu Frik is **64-bit** so it might not work with old versions of DAWs.
  * We did not compile an **AAX** version of the plugin because AAX requires a lot of bureaucracy on our side to get the plugin signed and hopfully the other formats will cover most setups.